hjwylde/bowser/README.md

   last.

 Future features I would add before I consider this production ready:
-* Support better shortcuts (tabbing between tabs, space to close preview mode, keys to navigate file tree while in preview mode)
+* Support better shortcuts (e.g., tabbing between tabs)
-* Display relevant errors to the user (e.g., if something goes wrong with unarchiving a file, or previewing a file)
+* Display relevant errors to the user (while an error is displayed to the user, it would be nice to provide them with more information than just "Something went wrong")
 * Ensure interaction with the application is documented and all shortcuts can be found and learnt
-* Dynamically refresh the file tree when the file system changes
+* Dynamically refresh the current directory when the file system changes
 * Re-use view model results for tabs that refer to the same file system
-* Ensure FTP works and is efficient
+* Ensure all potentially long-running actions have progress bars/loading images.
-* Ensure all potentially long-running actions are backgrounded and have progress bars/loading images.
-Currently there are a number of calls to `Files` which, depending upon the underlying file system, could be quite expensive.
+* Ensure FTP works well and is efficient
-* Ensure FTP can preview/open/extract files
+* Ensure FTP can open files